More graphs with pair state transfer: Introduction

-and $M(G)$ is taken to be the adjacency matrix $A$, Laplacian matrix $L$, or signless Laplacian matrix $Q$ of $G.$ For a regular graph, the degree matrix $\Delta$ is a scalar multiple of the identity matrix.
-In this case, the transition matrices governed by $A$, $L$ or $Q$ differ only by a global phase, and so the state transfer properties are invariant under all such choices of $M(G)$.
-The investigation of perfect state transfer was first initiated by the foundational contributions in \cite{bose, chr1}.
-In this context, a quantum state on a graph $G$ with $n$ vertices is represented by a unit vector in $\Cl^{n}$.
-The state corresponding to a vertex $a\in G$ is given by the characteristic vector $\e_a,$ while a superposition such as $\frac{1}{\sqrt{2}}\left(\e_a-\e_b\right)$ represents a pair state.
-More generally, quantum states are described by density matrices, which are positive semidefinite matrices with trace one. \emph{Perfect state transfer} (PST) occurs at time $\tau>0$ between two density matrices $D_1$ and $D_2$ whenever $D_2=U_G(\tau)D_1U_G(-\tau)$.
-A \emph{real pure state} corresponding to a unit vector $\x\in\Rl^n$ is represented by the rank-one projection matrix $D_{\x}=\x\x^T$.
-Note that PST occurs between real pure states $D_\x$ and $D_y$ if and only if there exists $\tau>0$ and a \emph{phase factor} $\gamma\in\Cl$ such that In this case, we simply say that PST occurs between $\x$ and $\y$.
-Since PST between vertex states is a rare phenomenon \cite{god2, god25}, a relaxation known as pretty good state transfer was introduced in \cite{god1}.
-This can also be extended to consider pretty good state transfer between real pure states.
-A graph $G$ admits \emph{pretty good state transfer} (PGST) between real pure states $\x$ and $\y$ if there exists a sequence $t_k\in\Rl$ and $\gamma\in\Cl$ such that Note that PST between real pure states is \emph{monogamous}, as established in \cite[Lem 22(3)]{god25}.
-That is, if a real pure state $\x$ exhibits PST to both $\y$ and $\z$, then $\y = \z$.
-In contrast, PGST is not monogamous.
-As demonstrated in \cite[Ex 4.1]{pal5}, PGST can occur from a single vertex $u$ to multiple distinct vertices $v$ and $w$.
-The notion of a sedentary vertex was formally defined by Monterde \cite{mon}, which we extend to any $\x\in\Rl^n$.
-A real pure state $\x$ is \emph{$C$-sedentary} in $G$ if for some constant $0 < C \leq 1$, we have As observed in \cite[Prop 2]{mon}, a $C$-sedentary state in a graph does not exhibit PGST.
+for some constant $0 < C \leq 1$.
+As observed in \cite[Prop 2]{mon}, a $C$-sedentary state in a graph does not exhibit PGST.
 Over the past two decades, a variety of graph families have been identified that admit PST and PGST.
-These include paths \cite{chr1, bom}, circulant graphs \cite{ange1, bas1, pal6}, Cayley graphs \cite{ber, che, pal2}, distance-regular graphs \cite{cou2}, and quotient graphs \cite{bac}.
+These include paths \cite{chr1, bom}, circulant graphs \cite{bas1, pal6}, Cayley graphs \cite{ber, che, pal2}, distance-regular graphs \cite{cou2}, and quotient graphs \cite{bac}.
 Additionally, vertex PST has been studied in graph products such as joins \cite{ange1,kirkland2026quantum}, coronas \cite{ack1}, non-complete extended p-sums (NEPS) \cite{li21, pal1}, and blow-up graphs \cite{pal9, mon2}.
 However, it has been shown that adjacency PST between vertices is rare \cite[Cor 10.2]{god1}.
 This lead to the introduction of PST between pair states, also known as \textit{pair state transfer}.
 Within the Laplacian framework, the concept of pair state transfer was initially introduced by Chen et al. \cite{che1}, where it was demonstrated that, among paths and cycles, only the paths on three or four vertices and the cycle on four vertices admit Laplacian pair state transfer, provided at least one pair forms an edge.
 Subsequently, it was shown in \cite{saro2} that any graph exhibiting vertex PST can serve as an isomorphic branch within a larger graph to facilitate pair state transfer.
 This construction lead to an infinite family of trees with maximum valency three admitting pair state transfer.
-Later, Kim et al. \cite{kim} generalized this notion by introducing $s$-pair states of the form $\frac{1}{\sqrt{1+s^2}}\ob{\e_a+s\e_b}$, where $s\in\Cl\backslash\{0\}$.
-Their analysis focused on the existence of PST between such $s$-states in complete graphs, cycles, and antipodal distance-regular graphs that exhibit vertex PST.
+Further developments concerning pair state transfer are presented in \cite{cao1, ojha2026laplacian,wang22}.
+Recently, Kim et al. \cite{kim} generalized the notion of pair state transfer by developing the theory of PST between real $s$-pair states, which are quantum states of the form $\frac{1}{\sqrt{1+s^2}}\ob{\e_a+s\e_b}$, where $a\neq b$ and $s\in\Rl\backslash\{0\}$.
 A further generalization was presented in \cite{god25}, where PST between real pure states was investigated.
-The authors established fundamental results on PST between real pure states and characterized its existence in complete graphs, complete bipartite graphs, paths, and cycles.
+For the sake of brevity, we omit the normalization factors $1/\sqrt{2}$ and $1/\sqrt{1+s^2}$ for pair states and $s$-pair states.